KKR & Co.: Buyout of RJR Nabisco

-At age 61, Kohlberg resigned in 1987 (he later founded his own private equity firm, Kohlberg & Co.), and Henry Kravis succeeded him as senior partner.
+At age 61, Kohlberg resigned in 1987.
+He later founded his own private equity firm, Kohlberg & Co..
+Henry Kravis succeeded him as senior partner.
 Under Kravis and Roberts, the firm was responsible for the 1988 leveraged buyout of RJR Nabisco.
-RJR Nabisco was the largest buyout in history at that time, at $25 billion, and remained the largest buyout for the next 17 years.
+RJR Nabisco was the largest buyout in history at that time, at $25 billion, and remained the largest for 17 years.
 The deal was chronicled in Barbarians at the Gate: The Fall of RJR Nabisco, and later made into a television movie starring James Garner.

-In 1988, F. Ross Johnson was the president and CEO of RJR Nabisco, the company formed in 1985 by the merger of Nabisco Brands and R.J.
-Reynolds Tobacco Company, a leading producer of food products.
-In October of that year, Johnson proposed a $17 billion ($75 per share) management buyout of the company with the financial backing of investment bank Shearson Lehman Hutton and its parent company, American Express.
+In 1988, F. Ross Johnson was the president and CEO of RJR Nabisco, a leading producer of food and tobacco products, formed in 1985 by the merger of Nabisco Brands and R.J.
+Reynolds Tobacco Company.
+In October 1988, Johnson proposed a $17 billion ($75 per share) management buyout of the company with the financial backing of investment bank Shearson Lehman Hutton and its parent company, American Express.

-Several days later, Kravis, who had originally suggested the idea of the buyout to Johnson, presented a new bid for $20.3 billion ($90 per share) financed with an aggressive debt package.
-KKR had the support of equity co-investments from pension funds and other institutional investors.
-Investors included Coca-Cola, Georgia-Pacific and United Technologies corporate pension funds, as well as endowments from MIT, Harvard and the New York State Common Retirement Fund However, KKR faced criticism from existing investors over the firm's use of hostile tactics in the buyout of RJR.
+Several days later, Kravis, who had originally suggested the buyout to Johnson, presented a new bid for $20.3 billion ($90 per share) financed with Kravis' own aggressive debt package.
+KKR had the support of equity co-investments from pension funds and other institutional investors, including Coca-Cola, Georgia-Pacific and United Technologies corporate pension funds, as well as endowments from MIT, Harvard and the New York State Common Retirement Fund.
+However, KKR faced criticism from existing investors over the firm's use of a hostile takeover in the buyout of RJR.

 KKR proposed to provide a joint offer with Johnson and Shearson Lehman but was rebuffed and Johnson attempted to stonewall KKR's access to financial information from RJR.
-Rival private equity firm Forstmann Little & Co. was invited into the process by Shearson Lehman but attempted to provide a bid for RJR with a consortium of Goldman Sachs Capital Partners, Procter & Gamble, Ralston Purina and Castle & Cooke.

-Ultimately the Forstmann consortium came apart and did not provide a final bid for RJR.
+Rival private equity firm Forstmann Little & Co. was invited into the process by Shearson Lehman, and attempted to provide a bid for RJR with a consortium of Goldman Sachs Capital Partners, Procter & Gamble, Ralston Purina and Castle & Cooke.
+Ultimately, the Forstmann consortium came apart and did not provide a final bid for RJR.